au-research/ANDS-ResearchVocabularies-Registry/INSTALL.md

 Create the two Solr collections.
 Here, `vocabs-registry` and `vocabs-resources` match the names chosen for the collections and assigned in `registry.properties` above.
-The output of the first command (create) of each pair recommends running the second command (config), which disables auto-creation of fields.
-(Substitute the correct port number, if it is not the default 8983.)
+The output of the create command includes a recommendation to run another command to disable auto-creation of fields.
+You don't need to run that command, as the installation of the Solr schemas in the next step makes that setting for you.

 ```
 /path-to-Solr-installation/bin/solr create -c vocabs-registry
-/path-to-Solr-installation/bin/solr config -c vocabs-registry -p 8983 -action set-user-property -property update.autoCreateFields -value false
 /path-to-Solr-installation/bin/solr create -c vocabs-resources
-/path-to-Solr-installation/bin/solr config -c vocabs-resources -p 8983 -action set-user-property -property update.autoCreateFields -value false
 ```

 ## Install the two Solr schemas